bentesha/rgeocode/README.md

 npm start
 ```

 By default, **rGeocode** listens on port `7000`.
-You can change the listening port in the `.env` configuration file you create in step `#2` above.
+You can change port number in the `.env` file created in step `#2` above.

 # How To Use

+### Sending Request

-Once the server is running, call the REST end point `/reverse-geocode`, supplying latitude and longitude coordiantes as query parameters.
+Once the server is running, call the REST endpoint `/reverse-geocode`, supplying latitude and longitude coordinates as query parameters.

 ```
 http://localhost:7000/reverse-geocode/?latitude=-6.8075823&longitude=39.2811514